hosseinb111/Motivation/README.md

 # Motivation
-it's just normal site to motivate you in anything belive in yourself don't give up wants the best for everyone if you want to do or achieve something all you had to do is work hard and don't give up ✌🏻🙌
+This is just a simple site to motivate you in anything you set your mind to.
+Believe in yourself.
+Don't give up.
+It wants the best for everyone.
+If you want to do or achieve something, all you have to do is work hard and never give up. ✌🏻🙌